wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 with a replacement policy just like a set-associative cache.
 Addresses can be inserted and evicted from OUT as well.
 Addresses mapped by OUT will override the tag field in the slot, i.e. if the OUT maps address A to slot x, then the tag field of slot x is ignored during a cache lookup.
+Sets mapped by OUT also have their "d" bit cleared.
+The "d" bit is only set once the address is evicted from the OUT table, and the set index is not in SHT.
+Note that the paper also suggests that SHT and OUT must be exclusive.
+A slot mapped by OUT must not be in the SHT, although the reason is not given.